 Peace of mind is my goal in all of this.
 An emergency fund.
 The things I've sold or donated simply cannot provide me with peace or financial security.

 Which comes to my next item, smartphones.
-I have had every edition of the Apple iPhone since they were marketed.
-I don’t know why.
+I have saved every edition of the Apple iPhone since they were marketed.
+I don't know why.
 I kept these old phones in their original boxes, with their charges and earbuds (if they had them).
 The collection does not take up a lot of space (a shelf in a pie safe).

 Why was I saving them?
 I can't answer that.
 I really don't know, other than when I upgraded, I just put the old cell phone back in it's box when I got the new one.
 And that was that.
 I wasn't a collector or anything.